tombrille/svelteplot/src/routes/+page.md

 ---
-title: A content centered site build tool
+title: Reactive data visualization
-description: The Svelte framework for exploratory data visualization
+description: A Svelte framework for reactive data visualization
 heroImage: /logo.png
-tagline: Inspired by Observable Plot, built on top of D3!
+tagline: Inspired by Observable Plot, written in Svelte 5, built on top of D3.js!
 actions:
-    - label: What is SveltePlot?
-      to: /introduction
-      type: primary
     - label: Getting started
       type: flat
       to: /getting-started
+    - label: Why SveltePlot?
+      to: /why-svelteplot
+      type: primary
 features:
     - title: Marks
       description: To help you can start writing with minimal configuration.